•

 Science

 The Large Hadron Collider (LHC) at CERN in Geneva Switzerland successfully performed a diagnostic today and rotated a proton beam around the ring in each direction (clockwise and counterclockwise).
 This is a diagnostic step before performing actual collisions at full energy in the coming weeks and months.
-With a circumference of 17 miles, […]
+With a circumference of 17 miles, the LHC […]

 Sunday, September 7th, 2008 at 11:00 pm